 If you have a document that is edited by many people, Google Drive is the best option.
 If you just need to share an XLS document without any joint editing, you can place it in a shared Dropbox folder.

-Many project management platforms also have file sharing and collaboration features, so this is another alternative for document collaboration.
+Many project management platforms also have file sharing and collaboration features, and tools such as statements of work, so this is another alternative for document collaboration.

 Such programs also help with organizing and storing common files.
 If you run your business solely from email, it can quickly become unmanageable and turn into a mess.

 How do managers know if their remote employees are really productive?
 These days, most remote teams evaluate their employees based on the number of tasks completed and whether they achieve their goals, not on the number of hours spent.
 However, it can still be challenging to track everyone’s performance.